jhpyle/docassemble/demo.md

   should be asked.
 The content of this file is listed below.
 * The code is not entirely self-explanatory, but for computer code, it is pretty close to plain English.
-* Note that complicated processes, such as a series of questions that gather the names of the user's children, can be specified in just a few lines of code.
+* Note that complicated processes, such as asking a series of questions that gather the names of the user's children, can be specified in just a few lines of code.
 * The questions and logic are not specified in any particular order.
   If docassemble needs to get the value of a variable, it knows where to find it.
 This makes things easier for the author, who can